slamora/brackets-wiki/Extension-Experiments.md

 The goal of this exercise was to write a feature as an extension, without modifying core Brackets code, and document the issues and pain points.
 The extension needs to be functional, but not necessarily "release ready".
 The main objective was to hit on all of the extensibility points required to write a robust, full-featured extension.

 The original goal was to write a single extension: an inline editor for JavaScript functions.
 In the end, three extensions were written.

+Additional notes were added via a thought experiment: analyzing what it would take to recast specific baked-in features as separate extensions.

 ##Inline Editor for JavaScript functions